kentaro/fish-try-fixing-camelized-command-input/README.md

-# try_fixing_camelized_command_input.fish
+# fish-try-fixing-camelized-command-input

-This fish function tries to fix a certain kind of command input error like below:
+This fish plugin tries to fix a certain kind of command input error like below:

 ```sh
 $ gitSt